paulo-herrera/PyTable/README.md

 # GETTING STARTED

-**PyTable** is a small library to work with tabular data, i.e. data stored as columns in a text file.
-It includes methods to read/write tables, display (pretty print) tables, filter/search/remove data, easily plot columns against each other, generate new tables from columns, etc.
+*PyTable* is a small library for working with tabular data, i.e. data stored as columns in a text file.
+It includes methods to read/write and display (pretty print) tables, filter/search/remove data, easily plot columns against each other, generate new tables, etc.

-It relies in only two main classes: Column (a simple wrapper around a Python list) and a Table (a wrapper around a list of Columns).
+It includes two main classes: Column (a simple wrapper around a Python list) and a Table (a wrapper around a list of Columns).

-A **Column** has a name, a type (int, float, string or date), a list that contains the data (called data), and a format that defines how data in the column must be pretty-printed.
+A **Column** has a name, a type (int, float, string or date), a list that contains the data, and a format that defines how data in the column must be pretty-printed.

 A **Table** has a name and a list of columns.